mochi-hpc/mofka/docs/usage/topics.rst

       server's JSON configuration.
 If not provided, :code:`mofkactl` will look for a *"mofka.ssg"* file in the current working directory.

-We can now take a look at the implementation of these classes.
+Let's take a look at the implementation of the validator, partition selector, and serializer classes.

 .. literalinclude:: ../_code/energy_validator.cpp
    :language: cpp